marcellogalhardo/marcellogalhardo.dev/content/posts/2021/10/07/deep-models.md

 3. Should I have a class for each property?

-Not really.
-Modeling requires a lot of thinking and analysis.
+Probably not.
+Modeling requires a lot of analysis.
 You must identify the essential concepts of your domain that must be assertive and ensure those are deep.
 For that, [Domain-Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) might help you.

 # Credits